 - Statute of Limitations Group: Those detained between April 1, 1997, and January 31, 2007.

-How much are the payouts?
+How much are the ICE settlement payments?

 The settlement provides a pro-rata distribution based on the number of days overdetained.